Johnnyk737/myreads/README.md

 - When a book is on a bookshelf, it should have the same state on both the main application page and the search page.
 - The search page also has a link to / (the root URL), which leads back to the main page.
 - When you navigate back to the main page from the search page, you should instantly see all of the selections you made on the search page in your library.

+## Future Development

+ - Add a details pop-up, so if you click on a specific book, it will show a pop-up with the details of the book.